mlcommons/ck/cm/docs/installation.md

 # CM installation

-Our goal is to keep CM automation meta-framework as simple and portable as possible with minimal dependencies: python 3+, pip, git and wget.
+Our goal is to keep the CM automation meta-framework as simple and portable as possible with minimal dependencies: python 3+, pip, git and wget.

 Here are typical installation procedures across different operating systems: